Tour de France 2022: route, stages and TV

-The Tour de France will start on Friday 1st July 2022 and ends Sunday 24th July 2022.
+The Tour de France will start on Friday 1st July 2022 until Sunday 24th July 2022.
 Last year’s Tour was earlier in the year due to the Olympic clash, so it’s now back in its usual July spot in the cycling calendar.
-The Tour de France Femmes will begin on the same day that the men’s race ends.
+Tour de France Femmes will begin on the same day that the men’s race ends.

 Where does the Tour de France 2022 start?